-• In review of the portfolios, the reflection pieces were some of the most useful documents and showed some real effort to tie together their experiences in the major and at the University.
+- In review of the portfolios, the reflection pieces were some of the most useful documents and showed some real effort to tie together their experiences in the major and at the University.
 The compilation of papers and projects was less satisfactory and meaningful.
-Insufficient review of past work occurred and students did not seem to process the past work into a more meaningful evaluation.

-• Student resume's and application materials were better than the past year.
+Insufficient review of past work occurred and students did not seem to process the past work into a more meaningful evaluation. - Students resume's and application materials were better than the past year.
 Students were required to use the services of the Career Center for feedback.
 Students also used the networking assignment to help interview professionals and to learn for other's experiences.
+Resumes were clearer and more specifically directed toward student career aspirations.
+Students also are improving in their capacity to explain and to even demonstrate their capacity to contribute to a work environment.